 THC concentrations seem to linger longer in heavy users, even in blood samples.
 Research out of Germany found that chronic cannabis users had higher concentrations of THC in their blood over a two-day trial period.

 So, if people use cannabis more than twice per week, traces of THC will likely remain in blood samples days or weeks after use.
+Check out our THC calculator and see how frequency of cannabis consumption will impact the results of a drug test.

 Why Would Police Ever Use Marijuana Blood Tests?